andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ### The Problem

-But, wait…this method is definitely not ideal.
+But, wait — this method is definitely not ideal.
 It’s pretty repetitive, and involves a but of copy-and-pasting code that is slightly different in ways the typechecker can’t verify.
 What if we didn’t change something we were supposed to?
-And…if you look at the `Fractional` instance…
+And, if you look at the `Fractional` instance…

 ``` {.haskell}
 instance Fractional a => Fractional (Uncert a) where